jadilorenzo/obsidian/Story/Story.md

 ---

 A century later, the world had changed.
-Contrary to visions of aliens, spaceships, and teleportation, the world was not somehow bizarre.
-It was dangerous.
+Contrary to visions of aliens, spaceships, and teleportation, the world was not so bizarre; it was dangerous.

 With the abrupt cessation of the technological symphony that had been the modern world, the landscape transformed.
-Once-proud skyscrapers, monuments to human achievement, now stood as silent sentinels against the backdrop of green, wooded hills. ***
+Once-proud skyscrapers, monuments to human achievement, now stood as silent skeletons of progress.

-“First time on a lightning train?” asked an attendant in a dark blue uniform and jacket.
+“First time on a lightning train?” an attendant in a dark blue uniform and jacket asked of an uneasy passenger.
 The uniform and jacket were without adornment — or even a second color to break the rich flow of dark blue other than a white symbol on his chest, the same symbol printed on every banner, engraved into the side of every car of the lightning train, and glowing from every magnetic binding.
 The symbol was a_____.

 An unexpected boon had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
 Fiberglass microchips replaced their silicon predecessors, and copper wiring gave way to the blazing speed of fiberglass wire.
 Previous computers had been fast, but these new machines were limited only by the speed of light.
 Systems initially designed for the interception of intercontinental ballistic missiles could achieve their goal with relative ease.
 This boost to computing speed combined with discoveries in the arena of magnetic shields and blades.
 Depending on the size and variety, these shields could deflect up to full-blown tank shells, metal or not.
 The edges, or more technically destructive magnetic fields, could easily tear through sheet metal.
 However, when brought to bear in hand-to-hand combat, each blade counteracted the other.